volopasse/Ramblings-of-a-hackintosher/Tips.md

 * Allows to use ports HDMI, DP, Digital DVI with audio (Injects @0connector-type - @5connector-type properties into GPU)

 So even if you not using any affected SMBIOS, you should install NvidiaGraphicsFixup.kext too

-## Black screen after install Web Driver

-Yes, SMBIOS could be a problem but if you installed NvidiaGraphicsFixup.kext, Lilu.kext and still get blackscreen.
-You should use other display cable/other output port on your GPU (tested with some cases, and happened with me too)

 ## IntelGraphicsDVMTFixup